CiscoDevNet/cloud-security/Umbrella/Reporting/ELK Example/README.md

 # *** Important ***

 This guide is intended as an example only.
-For convenience, we are demonstrating this example with a stack built by deviantony.
+For convenience, this guide assumes a simple ELK stack.
 You should consider putting together your own deployment which will most likely need to include other elements, be appropriately scaled and take into account things like:
 * The needed storage.
 * The amount of data and how you should deploy/scale the stack elements.
 * Bandwidth considerations.